EddyTheCo/Esterv.Crypto.NFTWallet/README.md

 Although you can set a seed  for recovering, **you should not input your personal seeds to the app**(read again the bold phrases).

+### Yocto layer

+An example of an Openembedded layer that run this application after boot can be found [here](https://github.com/EddyTheCo/meta-evt).